 Some of the surface fleet's current missiles incorporate these attributes.
 The ESSM and SM-2 interceptors used for defensive AAW today also have surface attack modes not normally employed.
-The longer-range SM-6 does not have a surface attack mode, but the Navy is implementing a modification that would enable it to be guided by Global Positioning System (GPS) signals.58 This could make the SM-6 useful for surface attack or strike missions, providing greater effective capacity from the VLS magazine.59
+The longer-range SM-6 is being modified to incorporate an anti-ship mode and strike.60 This will make each SM-6 useful for offensive AAW, SUW, or strike missions, providing greater effective capacity from the VLS magazine.61